Update 7/11/18: III. F. Promotion/Relegation

 Divisions - Primary game days are assigned to divisions.
 Divisions may be assigned to play on alternate game days depending upon; the length of the session, the number of teams participating, and recognized holidays over the course of a session.
 Divisions may be assigned to play on any other day(s).

 Holidays - Leagues will NOT play on the following recognized holidays: Winter Holiday Break (day before Christmas through New Year's Day), Easter Sunday, Memorial Day Weekend (Sat-Mon), July 4th (including weekend), Labor Day Weekend (Sat-Mon), Thanksgiving Weekend (Wed-Sun).
-Leagues WILL play on all other days, including Presidents' Day, MLK Day, Veterans Day, Mother's Day, Father's Day, etc. Leagues will NOT play on Atlanta United FC home game days in which the Atlanta United FC game starts or ends within 2 hours or less of the scheduled timeframe for SOPFC league games.
+Leagues WILL play on all other days, including Presidents' Day, MLK Day, Veterans Day, Mother's Day, Father's Day, etc. Leagues will NOT play on Atlanta United FC regular season or playoff home game days in which the Atlanta United FC game starts or ends within 2 hours or less of the scheduled timeframe for SOPFC league games.

 E. MAKE-UP GAMES

 The team requesting to re-schedule a match must request a re-schedule in writing one week prior to subject game.
 Failure to do so will result in the game being forfeited.
 If a team is unable to play a scheduled game the opposing team may choose to accept a 3-0 forfeit.
 If both teams agree to a make-up, they will be offered possible times from the facility management office.
 It will be the team manager's or representative's responsibility to coordinate and select one of the available times.
 There will be no re-schedules of an already re-scheduled game.
 Web schedules are to be used as a reference.
 Changes may occur from time to time.
 The staff or facility shall maintain the most current official game schedules.

 The facility management reserves the right to terminate an individual's and team's participation at the facility for violation of the facility policies.